Marib Dam: Modern dam

-A new dam was built in the 1980s by Doğuş Group's construction company Doğuş Construction, close to the location of the old one, at the expense of Sheikh Zayed bin Sultan Al Nahyan, the late President of the U.A.E., whose tribe reportedly resettled from Ma'rib to his country, sometime during the 17th century, or in the 6th century, after the collapse of the historical dam.
-The opening ceremony took place on 20 December 1986, in the presence of Zayed and Ayhan Şahenk, Founder and Chairman of Doğuş Group.
+A dam was built in the 1980s by Doğuş Group, close to the location of the old one, at the expense of Sheikh Zayed bin Sultan Al Nahyan, whose tribe reportedly resettled from Ma'rib to his country, sometime during the 17th century, or in the 6th century, after the collapse of the historical dam.
+The opening ceremony took place on 20 December 1986, in the presence of Zayed and Ayhan Şahenk of Doğuş Group.
 The dam was considered by people inside and outside Yemen to have a positive effect on the agriculture and economy of the region of Ma'rib, and the country in general.

-The new dam is 38 m high, 763 m long, built of earth across the Wadi Dhana at 15°23′47″N 45°14′37″E, creating a storage capacity of 398 million cubic meters.
+The dam is 38 m high, 763 m long, built of earth across the Wadi Dhana at 15°23′47″N 45°14′37″E, creating a storage capacity of 398 million cubic meters.
 The dam site is located 3 km upstream of the ruins of the Great Dam.
 The new dam, like the old, was designed to store water for irrigating the Ma'rib plains.
 However, the wadi bed at the new dam site consists of alluvial sand and gravel material 30–50 m thick.
-Seepage that emanates from this dam does not threaten its structure, but results in the loss of water.
-As a way of capturing the seepage, consideration is being given to rebuilding the ancient Ma'rib dam, both as a functioning structure, and as a historic monument and tourist attraction.
+Seepage that emanates from this dam does not threaten its structure but results in the loss of water.
+As a way of capturing the seepage, consideration is being given to rebuilding the ancient Ma'rib dam, both as a functioning structure and as a historic monument and tourist attraction.
 The complexity and volume of work involved in this project make it necessary that several organizations work together under the aegis of UNESCO, using financial contributions from international organizations.

-Newly constructed dams in Yemen, such as Batis Dam and Ma'rib, are used to collect water for the population.
-A newspaper wrote in July 2010: "The water level in the Ma'rib Dam has risen to 45 million cubic meters as a result of the heavy rainfall in various areas of Yemen in the past two days.
-Under-Secretary of Ma'rib Governorate, Ali Muhammad al-Fatimid, was briefed Tuesday on the amount of water flowing into the dam and the maintenance of drainage channels and sub systems.
-The Deputy Director of the Ma'rib Dam Project, Engineer Ahmed al-Arifi, said the water level in the dam on Tuesday rose to 45 million cubic meters, while the water level last April rose to 100 million cubic meters.
-The gate of the main channel for groundwater was opened in the valley of Ubaida for three months, where the quantity of water flowing amounted to 80 million cubic meters."

 The dam was damaged in an airstrike in 2015.
 Yemeni officials said that Saudi Arabian coalition forces were responsible for the airstrike.